chosenobih/hamrlinc_docs/docs/Tutorial.md

 The demo csv files are great examples for what the actual file should look like.

 ### -d
 The input folder should contain only your fastq files, and nothing else.
-4 types of suffices are supported: .fq / .fastq / .fq.gz / .fastq.gz
+4 types of suffixes are supported: .fq / .fastq / .fq.gz / .fastq.gz

 ### TopHat2 mode
 We recommend using STAR aligner for its speed and simplicity.
 However if you'd like to use TopHat2, you can input a genome index folder if one is available.
 If none is inputted, the program will use bowtie2 to create one.